Study Comparing Two Versus Three Active MDMA-assisted Sessions in U.S. Military Veterans With Chronic PTSD (MPVA6)

 Time Frame

-Change in Sheehan Disability Scale (SDS) from Baseline to Visit 12 for 2 Session Group
+Change in Sheehan Disability Scale (SDS) Total Score From Baseline to Secondary Outcome Timepoint in the 2 Session Group

 Sheehan Disability Scale (SDS) total score, a measure of clinician-rated functional impairment.
 The items indicate degree of impairment in the domains of work/school, social life, and home life, with response options based on an eleven-point scale (0=not at all to 10=extremely), and five verbal tags (not at all, mildly, moderately, markedly, extremely).